 Labor Practices

-The total number of employees year by year is as follows:
+The total number of employees year over year is as follows:

 Discrimination & Harassment